Publishing Guidelines

 Topics:

-About OCI Marketplace Publisher Guidelines
+About Marketplace Publisher Guidelines

-(OCI) allows Oracle partners to distribute their solutions to OCI customers via Oracle Cloud Marketplace.
+OCI allows Oracle partners to distribute their solutions to OCI customers via Oracle Cloud Marketplace.
 Oracle customers trust that these solutions are built and maintained in a way that ensures that their security and privacy is the top priority.

 Customers also expect that solutions deliver as promised, include excellent documentation, and provide a support experience that is effective and low friction.
 This document describes the minimum bar required of Oracle partners for inclusion in Oracle Cloud Marketplace.
 You are encouraged to exceed these specifications, wherever possible.
 Solutions that include exceptions to these standards must be reviewed and approved by Oracle.